ric2b/Vivaldi-browser/chromium/mojo/public/cpp/bindings/README.md

 type, which is a generated alias for `mojo::InterfacePtrInfo<Logger>`.
 This is similar to an `InterfaceRequest<T>` in that it merely holds onto a pipe handle and cannot actually read or write messages on the pipe.
-Both this type and `InterfaceRequest<T>` are safe to move freely from thread to thread, whereas a bound `InterfacePtr<T>` is bound to a single thread.
+Both this type and `InterfaceRequest<T>` are safe to move freely from sequence to sequence, whereas a bound `InterfacePtr<T>` is bound to a single sequence.

 An `InterfacePtr<T>` may be unbound by calling its `PassInterface()` method, which returns a new `InterfacePtrInfo<T>`.
 Conversely, an `InterfacePtr<T>` may bind (and thus take ownership of) an `InterfacePtrInfo<T>` so that interface calls can be made on the pipe.

-The thread-bound nature of `InterfacePtr<T>` is necessary to support safe dispatch of its [message responses](#Receiving-Responses) and [connection error notifications](#Connection-Errors).
+The sequence-bound nature of `InterfacePtr<T>` is necessary to support safe dispatch of its [message responses](#Receiving-Responses) and [connection error notifications](#Connection-Errors).
 ***